Isaac’s Blessing

 So Isaac called for Jacob, blessed him, and commanded him, “Don’t marry a Canaanite woman!
 Instead, go to the home of your grandfather Bethuel in Paddan Aram, and marry one of your uncle Laban’s daughters.
 May God Almighty bless you, make you fruitful, and multiply you into a fellowship of peoples.
 May he grant you and your offspring Abraham’s blessing to possess the land where you’re a foreigner, the land God gave to Abraham.”

-Isaac sent Jacob away to Paddan Aram, the home of Laban, the son of Bethuel and brother of Rebekah, Jacob and Esau’s mother.
+Isaac sent Jacob away to Paddan Aram, the home of Laban, son of Bethuel and brother of Rebekah, Jacob and Esau’s mother.

 Isaac listened to Rebekah’s complaint about Esau’s Canaanite wives.
 He forbade Jacob from marrying a Canaanite and commanded him to travel to the city of Harran in Mesopotamia, where Rebekah’s family lived.23 Jacob had to find his uncle Laban, Rebekah’s brother, and marry one of his daughters.